The Story of KHIMSTONIK and Her Lineal Descendants

 A 1963 Government Map of our Family’s Land

-We are now working with attorneys (Land Clinic and J.D.
-Calkins Law and Consulting PLLC) to wade through the conflicting paper trails left in the wake of the taking.
-However, well before they got involved, I dedicated years of my life to sift through government paperwork, FOIA requests, pursue higher education degrees (I am a professional accountant and real estate broker) and keep the traditions I was taught by my Kuthla.
-I’ve had my fill of sympathies with no leads and lawyers that have no understanding of the complexities behind these sorts of land transfer.
+I have dedicated years of my life to sift through government paperwork and FOIA requests, pursue higher education degrees (I am a professional accountant and real estate broker) and keep the traditions I was taught by my Kuthla.
+I’ve had my fill of sympathies with no leads and real estate professionals that have no understanding of the complexities behind these sorts of land transfer.
+Using my research as the foundation, KHIMSTONIK has partnered with Land Clinic and JD Calkins Law and Consulting PLLC to identify the parcels and reassess the legal standing of the government to do the taking in the first place.
+We continue to unravel the conflicting paper trails left in the wake of the taking.

 Present Day Big Flat Overlook currently managed by the U.S. Army Corp